ViralTexts/gtr-clusters/clusters/18680308-sn82015775-ALiteraryCuriosity.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+hunting up and fitting together the­
+following thirty-eight lines from thirty­
 eight English poets.
 The names of the­
 authors are given below:&quot;
 i_Why all this toil for triumphs of